CGamesPlay/pilikino/README.md

 This is a quick demo of bleve search on a directory of Markdown files.
 Next steps:

-- Vim plugin
+- Styling
 - Write a better command line interface
-- Styling
+- Vim plugin polish (vertical split, etc)
 - Indexing in background
+- Investigate Maktaba, Glaive, Vroom for vim plugin

+Exit status:

+- 0 success
+- 1 no match
+- 2 error
+- 130 interrupted

 ## Known issues